Holidays In Northamptonshire and Cambridgeshire

 As well as the winnowing of 256 men and 64 women competitors down to two World Champions, there is dancing, beer, food, stalls, exhibitions and displays.
 To be honest, it is a display of English eccentricity and more like a gathering of the country cousins of the 'barmy army' than a sporting event.

-This year it will be held on 12th October.
+After missing a year because of COVID, in 2021 it will be held on 10th October.
 A great day out.